 The Company has historically generated high levels of earnings, which provide a means of accumulating capital.
-The Company's net income as a percentage of average shareholders' equity ("return on equity" or "ROE") has been 11.3% in 2018, 8.4% in 2017 and 10.9% in 2016.
+The Company's net income as a percentage of average shareholders' equity ("return on equity" or "ROE") has been 11.9% in the year ended December 31, 2019 and 11.3% in the year ended December 31, 2018.
 The Company also raises capital as employees exercise stock options.
-Capital raised through the exercise of stock options was \$13 million in 2018, \$25 million in 2017 and \$24 million in 2016.
+Capital raised through the exercise of stock options was \$14 million in the year ended December 31, 2019 and \$13 million in the year ended December 31, 2018.

-The Company paid common dividends totaling \$43 million in 2018, \$41 million in 2017 and \$40 million in 2016, which represent dividends per common share of \$1.60, \$1.57 and \$1.56, respectively.
+The Company paid common dividends totaling \$44 million in the year ended December 31, 2019 and \$43 million in the year ended December 31, 2018, which represent dividends per common share of \$1.63 and \$1.60, respectively.
 The Company's earnings have historically exceeded dividends paid to shareholders.
 The amount of earnings in excess of dividends provides the Company resources to finance growth and maintain appropriate levels of shareholders' equity.
 In the absence of profitable growth opportunities, the Company has at times repurchased and retired its common stock as another means to return earnings to shareholders.
-The Company repurchased and retired 9 thousand shares valued at \$524 thousand in 2018, 6 thousand shares valued at \$314 thousand in 2017 and 137 thousand shares valued at \$6 million in 2016.
+The Company repurchased and retired 8 thousand shares valued at \$488 thousand in the year ended December 31, 2019 and 9 thousand shares valued at \$524 thousand in the year ended December 31, 2018.

-The Company's primary capital resource is shareholders' equity, which was \$616 million at December 31, 2018 compared with \$590 million at December 31, 2017.
-The Company's ratio of equity to total assets was 11.05% at December 31, 2018 and 10.71% at December 31, 2017.
+The Company's primary capital resource is shareholders' equity, which was \$731 million at December 31, 2019 compared with \$616 million at December 31, 2018.
+The Company's ratio of equity to total assets was 13.0% at December 31, 2019 and 11.1% at December 31, 2018.

 The Company performs capital stress tests on a periodic basis to evaluate the sustainability of its capital.
 Under the stress testing, the Company assumes various scenarios such as deteriorating economic and operating conditions, unanticipated asset devaluations, and significant operational lapses.
 The Company measures the impact of these scenarios on its earnings and capital.
-Based on the results of the most recent stress tests, Management is satisfied with the capital condition of the Bank and the
+Based on the results of the most recent stress tests, Management is satisfied with the capital condition of the Bank and the Company.
+However, no assurance can be given the Bank or Company will not experience a period of reduced earnings or a reduction in capital from unanticipated events and circumstances.